flexera-public/policy_templates/cost/aws/savings_plan/expiration/README.md

 This policy has the following input parameters required when launching the policy.

-- *Number of days to prior to expiration date to trigger incident* - enter the number of days you want before the Reserved Instance expires.
+- *Number of days to prior to expiration date to trigger incident* - enter the number of days you want before the Savings Plan expires.
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ## Policy Actions